yufrances90/Pneumonia-Detection-From-Chest-X-Rays/FDA_Submission.md

 **Final Threshold and Explanation:**

 * Does not adjust threshold because resampling is done instead.
-* From the evaluation report for model 2, precision reaches 82% and recall reaches 89% for both datasets for validation.
-It means the device can detect 89% of real pneumonia cases, and about 82% of the positive prediction by the model is correct
+* From the evaluation report for model 2, precision achieves 82% and recall achieves 89% for both datasets for validation.
+It means the device can detect 89% of real pneumonia cases, and about 82% of the positive predictions by the model is correct

 ### 4. Databases